 The Federal Benefit Rate

 Qualifying for SSI benefits might seem simple at first glance.
 It’s a federal assistance program designed to help only the poorest Americans who are blind, disabled or aged 65 and up.
-The maximum payment for those who qualify is $794 per month, assuming your current monthly income is less than $1,310.
-Those who do qualify, however, aren’t guaranteed the max payment amount.
+The maximum payment for those who qualify in 2022 is $841 per month, assuming your current monthly income is less than $1,350.
+Those who do qualify, however, aren’t guaranteed the max amount.
 To determine your payment amount, the SSA looks at your income — but you should note that income and wages aren’t the same thing.

 Unearned Income vs. Earned Income

 Earned income is any wages an employer pays you in exchange for work.
 Unearned income, on the other hand, refers to any money you receive from another benefit program, interest from things like savings accounts, court-ordered payments (i.e., alimony, child support) or cash gifts.
 One other thing the government considers is “in-kind” income, which refers primarily to things like free food or shelter.
 For example: Do you live rent-free at a parent or other relative’s home?
 If so, does this person also provide free meals or transportation when you need it?
 Then the Social Security Administration will count those things towards your monthly income limit.
 In-kind income can show up in some unexpected and hard-to-count ways, like taking turns filling up a shared vehicle with gas or splitting grocery bills.

 Unearned Income and Your SSI Payments

 In-kind and unearned income won’t disqualify you from SSI payments.
 However, they will make the amount you get paid each month smaller.
 Keep that in mind when other people give you gifts in the form of recurring services, like rides to the doctor.
 The more income you have from all sources and types combined, the lower your monthly SSI payments will be.